Is a Lady Bird Deed in Your Future?

 Enhanced life estate deeds are used for several reasons, including:

 - Preserving Medicaid eligibility.
-Use of a Lady Bird deed can allow Florida homestead property to remain exempt from consideration during the Medicaid eligibility process.
+It can allow Florida homestead property to remain exempt from consideration during the Medicaid eligibility process.
 In addition, estates sometimes face claims for reimbursement from Medicaid.
 Because this deed allows property to pass to beneficiaries without going through probate, there’s little to no risk that it will be used to pay this type of claim.

 - Preserving assets for your family.
 Since the property will not be sold to repay the former owner’s Medicaid benefits, it passes to the heirs.
 Property passes automatically without going through probate.

 - Owner maintains control of the property.
 Unlike instruments like the life estate deed (as opposed to an enhanced life estate deed), the owner of the property retains control over the property until his or her death.

 Almost any legal process is not ‘one-size-fits-all.’
 Some of the drawbacks to using an enhanced life estate deed may include:

 - Property Passing to Minor Beneficiaries.
 If a minor is named as beneficiary, the minor may need a guardian to manage the property until attaining adulthood.
 Another option is to name a trust as beneficiary of the Lady Bird Deed and name the minor as the beneficiary of the trust.

 - Property passing to multiple beneficiaries.
 One alternative option is to form a trust, name the trust as beneficiary of the enhanced life estate deed, and name multiple beneficiaries in the trust.
 This is just one aspect of the Lady Bird deed that you may discuss with your lawyer.

 Find Out if a Lady Bird Deed Might Be Beneficial.